pubnub/c-core/README.md

 - `qt`: Modules, Qt projects and examples for Qt

-- `contiki` : Modules and Makefile for the Contiki OS
+- `freertos` : Modules and Makefile for the FreeRTOS

-- `freertos` : Modules and Makefile for the FreeRTOS OS
+- `contiki` : Modules and Makefile for the Contiki OS (work in progress)

 ## Files